Orange-OpenSource/uuv/CONTRIBUTING.md

 ## Reporting an issue

-This project uses GitLab issues to manage the issues.
+This project uses Github issues to manage the issues.

 Before creating an issue:

 1. upgrade your project to the latest released template version, and check whether your bug is still present,
 2. have a look in the opened issues if your problem is already known/tracked, and possibly contribute to the thread with your own information.

-If none of the above was met, open an issue directly in GitLab, select the appropriate issue template and fill-in each section when applicable.
+If none of the above was met, open an issue directly in Github, select the appropriate issue template and fill-in each section when applicable.

 ## Submitting a code change